SAS plane nearly takes off from wrong runway in life-threatening incident

 According to SAS, neither passengers, crew nor the aircraft were injured in connection with the incident.

-"It's unfortunate that you couldn't get home as planned, but the only effect on the passengers is that they had to fly home today instead of yesterday," says Alexandra Lindgren Kaoukji.
+"It's unfortunate that you couldn't come home as planned, but that's the only effect on the passengers in that way: they had to fly home today instead of yesterday," says Alexandra Lindgren Kaoukji.

 Loading related articles...